andrew/ultimate-awesome/README.md

 - [awesome-computer-science-websites](https://github.com/edujtm/awesome-computer-science-websites) - Some websites with a huge amount of free content on computer science topics.
 - [awesome-security-awesome](https://github.com/egrieco/awesome-security-awesome) - A collection of awesome-* repos (curated resources) related to cybersecurity.
 - [awesome-earthobservation](https://github.com/elasticlabs/awesome-earthobservation) - A curated list of awesome resources on Earth observation coding libraries and open data.
-- [awesome-gtm-engineering](https://github.com/eliasstravik/awesome-gtm-engineering) - A curated list of awesome resources for GTM Engineering.
 - [awesome-surrealdb](https://github.com/EmilyNguyenCodes/awesome-surrealdb) - A curated list of SurrealDB talks, tools, examples & articles.
 Contributions are welcome!.
 - [awesome-algorithms](https://github.com/eric-erki/awesome-algorithms) - A curated list of awesome places to learn and/or practice algorithms.
 - [awesome-bigdata](https://github.com/eric-erki/awesome-bigdata) - A curated list of awesome big data frameworks, resources and other awesomeness.